davidpots/jakeworry/046-jekyll-music-test/songs/yellowcard-how-i-go.md

 ## Lyrics

 Here are the lyrics for the song.
 Refer to the indentation to denote the various sections which repeat (verse, chorus, bridge).
-Chords and tabs for each section are found above.
+I've included the basic chords along with these lyrics -- and am not worried about specifying the exact technically correct names (for chords like Bsus4add9, or similar -- here, I just call that "B" -- modify each chord as you wish).

     VERSE
+                E            F#m
         I could tell you the wildest of tales
+        B                        E
         My friend the giant, and traveling sales
+        E                F#m
         Tell you all the times that I failed
+            B                        E
-        The years all behind me, the stories exhaled.
+        The years all behind me, the stories exhaled

     CHORUS
+                E             F#m           B
             And I'm... drying out... crying out...
+                 A           E (walk-down riff)
             This isn't how I go

+                E             F#m
         I could tell you of a man not so tall
+            B                         E
-        Who said life's a circus, and so we are small Tell you of a girl that I saw
+        Who said life's a circus, and so we are small E             F#m
+        Tell you of a girl that I saw
+          B                        E
         I froze in the moment, and she changed it all

+                C#m           E             B
             And I'm... drying out... crying out...
+                 A           C#m
             This isn't how I go
+                     E             B
             ...Hurry now... lay me down...
+                A                B     C#m   A   E
-            And let these waters flow... flow...
+            And let these waters flow...............
+                                 B     C#m   A   E
+                              ...flow...............

     BRIDGE
+                C#m           B              A                    E
-                Son, I am not everything you thought that I would be But every story I have told is part of me-----
+                Son, I am not everything you thought that I would be F#m        C#m             A            B
+                But every story I have told is part of me--------

+                E        F#m
         And you keep the air in my lungs
+        B                   E
         Floating along as a melody comes
+               E                F#m
         And my heart beats like timpani drums
+        B                        E
         Keeping the time while a symphony strums

+                C#m           E             B
             And I'm... drying out... crying out...
+                 A           C#m
             This isn't how I go
+                     E             B
             ...Hurry now... lay me down...
+                A                B     C#m   A   E
-            And let these waters flow...
+            And let these waters flow................
-                              ...flow...
+                                 B     C#m   A   E
+                              ...flow................
+                                 B     C#m   A   E
-                       ...let it flow...
+                       ...let it flow................
+                                 B     C#m   A   E       (E   F#m   G#m   A   B)
-                       ...let it flow...
+                       ...let it flow................

+                C#m           B              A                    E
-                Son I am not everything you thought that I would be But every story I have told is part of me Son I leave you now but you have so much more to do And every story I have told is part of you
+                Son, I am not everything you thought that I would be F#m         C#m            A              B
+                But every story I have told is part of me--------- C#m              B                A               E
+                Son, I leave you now but you have so much more to do F#m         C#m            A              B
+                And every story I have told is part of you---------

+                                                    (walk-down riff, end on E)